 When cooled, pick all the meat from the bones and grind fine in a food grinder.
 Grind 5 to 6 large onions into the mixture (or however many you like).
 Put mixture back in a pot over medium high heat continually stirring.
 If mixture appears to be dry, add some of the broth; not much only enough to make like a thick batter.
 Season with salt and pepper.
 If you like add some sage or red pepper.
 Bring mixture to a boil and pour into a deep loaf pan or several small loaf pans.
 Refrigerate overnight before slicing.
 This makes great cold sandwiches with a slice of fresh onion and spicy mustard.

-Dad called this traditional German recipe paan haas.
+Dad learned how to make this traditional German recipe paan haas.
 It is like mush; after it gets cold and firms up, it is sliced and fried.
 It was so delicious for breakfast with Mom’s tomato preserves or molasses.
 We usually had a serving of sausage or bacon with it.

-Dad’s family traditional German recipe may vary each time he would make it depending on how much meat he cooked for the piggy pudding and how much broth he would have left after covering the meat and cooking it.
+As Dad learned how to make this traditional German recipe, it could vary each time he would make it.
+It all depends on how much meat he cooked for the piggy pudding and how much broth he would have left after covering the meat and cooking it.
 Nothing was ever wasted, not even the broth.
 If he had lots of broth, he simply added more cornmeal which made lots of paan haas.

 Here is what I used; sometimes I will use nutmeg and other times I will use sage.